Djinns

 £12.99

 For thirty years, Hüseyin has worked in Germany, taking every extra shift and carefully saving, even as he provides for his wife and their four children.
-Finally, he has set aside enough to buy an apartment back in Istanbul – a new centre for the family and a place for him to retire.
+Finally, he has set aside enough to buy an apartment back in Istanbul – a new centre for his loved ones and a place for him to retire.
 But just as this future is in reach, Hüseyin’s tired heart gives up.
 His family rush to him, travelling from Germany by plane and car, each of his children conflicted as they process their relationship with their parents, and each other.
-Reminiscent of Bernardine Evaristo or Zadie Smith, Djinns portrays a family at the end of the 20th century in all its complexity: full of secrets, questions, silence and love.

 Publication date: 22 October 2024

-368p, ppaperback with flaps, £12.99
+368p, paperback with flaps, £12.99

 ISBN: 978-1-916806-02-3